ciscodocs/ltrent-2008-clemea25/docs/lab1_getting_started.md

 ## Traffic Flow Diagram

-The following diagram illustrates the flow of traffic within the network for this scenario.
+The following diagram illustrates the **<font color="orange">flow of traffic within the network for this scenario</font>**.
 Traffic is initiated from the **Stockholm-User** and is first redirected to the **Stockholm-Firewall** for <font color="orange">**inspection**</font>.
 After the traffic undergoes inspection, it is then forwarded to the **Sydney-User** in the **Sydney Branch**.
 This scenario demonstrates how traffic is securely routed through the firewall for inspection before reaching its final destination, ensuring that security policies are applied effectively within the SD-WAN fabric.
 <figure markdown>
   ![Scenario-1 Traffic Flow](./assets/Scenario-1.gif)
 </figure>